itod/threadutils/README.md

     [chan put:obj]; // blocks until `obj` taken by another thread

 ####Take
-The "taker" thread should call `-take`, which will block until another thread has given an object to be taken:
+The *taker* thread should call `-take`, which will block until another thread has given an object to be taken:

     // on "taker" thread